 Other important cities and towns include Abeokuta, Ijebu-Ode, Sagamu, Ikenne Remo, Ilaro, Ijebu-Igbo, Aiyetoro etc.

-St. Peters Cathedral is the first ever church to be built in Nigeria by the British Missionaries when they arrived at Abeokuta.
+St. Peters Cathedral is the first ever church to be built in Nigeria by the missionaries when they arrived at Abeokuta.
 The Cathedral being in its original form, serves as a place of worship as well as a religion monument.
 Your visit to Abeokuta will not be complete without a visit to this old British architecture.

 Ebute Oni Tourist Beach Resort